lzilioli/plex-to-pushcut/README.md

 Depending on your settings, any given incoming Plex webhook could get sent to either, neither, or both of those endpoints.

+The settings format is documented below.
+Refer to settings-example.js in this repo for a real-world example.

 ```
 interface Settings {
   // Specifies the name of the Shortcut on the automation